 Like color, texture is key to creating visual interest and breaking the monotony of typical office spaces.
 Add some trendy macramé wall art above your desk, throw in a leather desk mat, or opt for metallic-toned office supplies (rose gold or silver pen holders, staplers and tape dispensers add a touch of glam!)

 Here again, telecommuters have a bit more creative freedom when it comes to their office design.
 Foster a welcoming vibe in your home office with textured elements like an area rug, throw pillows or blankets.
 Or choose furniture with integrated metallic or natural wood accents.
-If you’re remodeling your home office, you can’t do much better than the Libreria — this full-height shelving unit features an integrated writing desk and built-in aluminum accents.
-It’s a desk, shelving system, and statement décor piece, all in one!
+If you’re remodeling your home office, you can’t do much better than these Shelving Unit Room Dividers — these full-height shelving units feature a wide variety of options, including a sliding panel to conceal a television, closed storage cabinets, or a desk.
+It’s a workspace, shelving system, and statement décor piece, all in one!

 Some say a messy desk is a sign of creativity, but no one can be their most productive when they’re drowning in clutter.
 When pens, keyboards, and important documents become lost in a sea of old sticky notes, it’s time to Marie Kondo your office.
 Clear away the mess, and utilize extra storage!
 When organizing your desk be sure to keep all of your essentials within arm’s reach — you should not have to get up or move your body to access basic tools like your calculator, desk phone, or note pads.
 Things you use less frequently can be cleared off the primary workspace to make way for, well, working!